gabe-ochoa/aws-kinesis-tools/Readme.md

-# Kinesis Tools
+# Kinesis Logging Path Tools

-This is a ruby cli tool for interacting with Amazon Kinesis and Amazon Kinesis Firehose.
+This is a ruby cli tool for interacting with Amazon Kinesis, Kinesis Firehose, S3, and Lambda to create a full monitored logging solution for an application.

 It was build to be an automated tool for setting up new applications with a full logging solution that includes storage and offloading to other 3rd-party tool